Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case of transverse intersections

-In $\gamma(L)$ when one moves positively transversely to $\wls$ one moves positively transversely to $\wlu$: that is from $U$ to $W$.
+In $g(W)$ when one moves positively transversely to $\wls$ one moves positively transversely to $\wlu$: that is from $U$ to $Y$.
 By assumption all deck transformations of $\pi_1(M)$ preserve transversal orientations, hence this is a contradiction.
 This contradiction shows that this case cannot happen.

-.05in The other possible situation is that $T_1$ is in the negative side of $T_0$.
+.05in The other possible situation is that $E_1 < E_0$.
 There are two possibilities here.
-Suppose first that $E_1$ intersects $W$.
+Suppose first that $E_1$ intersects $Y$.
 This forces $E_0$ to intersect $V$.
-We refer to Figure \ref{figure21}, b.
-Notice that $Z$ makes a perfect fit with a stable leaf non separated from $E_0$, and $U$ makes a perfect fit with a stable leaf non separated from $E_1$ (which is also non separated from $E_0$).
+We refer to Figure \ref{figure21} (b).
+Notice that $X$ makes a perfect fit with a stable leaf non separated from $E_0$, and $U$ makes a perfect fit with a stable leaf non separated from $E_1$ (which is also non separated from $E_0$).
 The figure displays the simplest situation.
 The full leaf $E_1$ is contained in $\partial(D_1 \cup D_2)$, where $D_1, D_2$ are adjacent lozenges intersecting a common stable leaf (an example is the leaf $E$).

-We want to prove that $\alpha := W \cap E_1$ is the periodic orbit in $E_1$.
+We want to prove that $\alpha := Y \cap E_1$ is the periodic orbit in $E_1$.
 Suppose it is not.
 Let $\cB$ be the basic block of $\E$ intersecting $E$.
-This block has half leaves of $Z$ and $W$ contained in its boundary.
-The properties above imply there is a stable leaf $S$ making a perfect fit with $Z$ and entirely contained in $\partial \R$.
+This block has half leaves of $X$ and $Y$ contained in its boundary.
+The properties above imply there is a stable leaf $S$ making a perfect fit with $X$ and entirely contained in $\partial \R$.
 It follows that $\cB$ is a stable adjancent block with more than one element.
-There is a half leaf of $E_1$ contained in the boundary of the region $\cB$, and also a half leaf of $W$ in this boundary.
-It follows that $\alpha$ is a pivot of $\cB$.
-The other corner $\eta$ of $\cB$ is in $Z$.
-Let $\tau$ be the periodic orbit in $Z$.
+There is a half leaf of $E_1$ contained in the boundary of the region $\cB$, and also a half leaf of $Y$ in this boundary.
+It follows that $\alpha$ is a hinge of $\cB$.
+The other corner $\eta$ of $\cB$ is in $X$.
+Let $\nu$ be the periodic orbit in $X$.
 By assumption $\alpha$ is not periodic.
-Then either \ 1) $\wls(\eta)$ intersects $\wlu(\alpha)$ producing a corner of $\cB$ in $\wlu(\alpha)$ besides $\alpha$ $-$ a contradiction; \ or \ 2) $\wls(\tau)$ separates $\wls(\eta)$ from a stable leaf in the boundary of $\cB$ which makes a perfect fit with $\wlu(\alpha)$ $-$ also a contradiction.
+Then either \ 1) $\wls(\eta)$ intersects $\wlu(\alpha)$ producing a corner of $\cB$ in $\wlu(\alpha)$ besides $\alpha$ $-$ a contradiction; \ or \ 2) $\wls(\nu)$ separates $\wls(\eta)$ from a stable leaf in the boundary of $\cB$ which makes a perfect fit with $\wlu(\alpha)$ $-$ also a contradiction.